edouardkombo/i18next-node/README.md

 # Introduction

+NB: This is a fork from https://github.com/i18next/i18next.
+An issue about jQuery support (https://github.com/i18next/i18next/issues/341) has been solved but not updated to NPM, so, I'm forking the project with latest release.

 [![Build Status](https://secure.travis-ci.org/i18next/i18next-node.png)](http://travis-ci.org/i18next/i18next-node)

 Project goal is to provide the same easy way to translate a website on serverside like in